-The options on this list cover the best overall wedge this year — along with the most affordable and forgiving pick.
-Plus, it includes the best gap wedge and sand wedge for mid-handicappers.
+The options on this list cover the best overall wedges this year and the most affordable and forgiving picks.
+Plus, it includes the best gap and sand wedges for mid-handicappers.
+So, if you wondered what wedges should a mid handicapper carry, read on to find out everything you need to know…

 Further Reading: Our female reader may find what you need in our review on the best wedges for women.